 - Single Sone Rating (SSR): 267

 - Comments: Broan is a familiar maker of fans, heaters, and range hoods, so they know this business.
-This QTX is lower in CFMs and even lower in price than both of the Panasonics.
-At $100, this one is a great deal from a solid manufacturer.
-Most small bathrooms will find 80 CFM more than adequate.
+This QTX is lowest in cfm without offering the lowest price.
+Still a good fan for money and perhaps the best choice for small bathrooms that don't need more than 80 cfm.